cryptiddddd/javascript-freebies/readme.md

 *please note: be sure to double check your `<script>` element's `src` attribute. `"js/lastupdated.js"` is not custom fit to everyone. to learn more about relative paths, [click here](https://www.w3schools.com/Html/html_filepaths.asp).

+## resources

+i highly recommend learning about [relative paths](https://www.w3schools.com/Html/html_filepaths.asp) and [javascript data types and syntax](https://www.w3schools.com/js/js_datatypes.asp), however it is not required.

+further, my setup guides assume you know the basics of html and css. if you do not, [do your homework](https://www.w3schools.com/html/default.asp).

+*all of the above links are to w3schools tutorials and walkthroughs. they're very approachable for beginners, and i highly recommend.

 ## license